pakLebah/ANSITerminal/README.md

 4. `writeln(_:... suspend:)` to directly write text with additional `newline` into standard output.
 5. `ask(_:) → String` is a shortcut to ask for a question from user.

 I consider those as the most useful and used functions in common console applications.
 You should look into the source code files to see the rest of available functions.
 I will update the documentation to be more complete.
-I also will include some demo programs.
+A simple demo program is available [here](https://github.com/pakLebah/ansiDemo).

 If you have any issues using this library, feel free to submit an issue.
 Thank you.